frederikbehr/kmp_case/README.md

 ## Issues

 Along the way, there were obviously issues (as there always are), and the most difficult ones were with the desktop support.

+In the end, I could run it during development, but it would not work when packaged into .exe or .dmg

 #### Hardest one: